Are Truck And Car Accident Cases Different

 In addition to the above, there are many other federal rules and regulations that govern the entire trucking industry.
 Such rules include, but are not limited to, preventive maintenance and inspection of the trucks, specific driver documentation and conduct, checking and understanding brake performance, taking the mandatory rest period between driving shifts, keeping a driver’s log book, conducting routine alcohol and drug testing, proper transportation of HAZMAT goods, etc.

-If any truck driver or trucking company is in violation of the federal rules that govern them, and if such violation has resulted in the truck accident, then negligence can automatically be proven, and your truck accident case becomes much stronger.
-In accidents involving other vehicles, there are no such rule violations to fall back on, and thus, proving negligence and liability often becomes very difficult.
+If any truck driver or trucking company is in violation of the federal rules that govern them, and if such violation has resulted in the truck accident, then negligence can be, almost easily, proven, and your truck accident case becomes much stronger.
+In accidents involving other vehicles, there are no such rule violations to fall back on, making the proving of negligence and liability much more difficult.

 Truckers are also required to carry certain minimum limits of protective insurance coverage.
 Because the injuries caused by truck accidents are typically more severe than injuries caused in other auto accidents, truckers and trucking companies need to have much more insurance coverage than is required by other vehicle drivers.
-Thus, in a truck accident case, there is a lot more insurance money involved than there is in other types of auto accident cases.
+In a truck accident case there is a lot more insurance money involved than there is in other types of auto accident cases.

-More money available means you may be awarded more damages and compensation, for your injuries or death, if they were caused in a truck accident as opposed to any other vehicle accident.
+More money available means you may be awarded more damages and compensation for injuries sustained from a truck accident.
 Working with a truck accident lawyer will help to ensure that you get all of the compensation you are entitled to.

 Find legal information and lawyers that specialize in Truck Accidents by state: